 Inheritances involve two types of taxes: estate tax and inheritance tax.
 Estate tax is paid from the estate of the deceased before you get your funds.
 Inheritance tax is what you pay after you receive your inheritance.

 Only a few states charge inheritance tax, including Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
-This tax can range from 1% to 20% of your inheritance’s worth, depending on how much you receive and your state’s laws.
+This tax can range from 1% to 18% of your inheritance’s worth in 2022, depending on how much you receive and your state’s laws.
 Often close relatives like spouses and dependents are exempt from paying an inheritance tax.

 Make sure you’re aware of your state’s inheritance tax laws before applying for inheritance financing to know just how much you’re eligible to receive.

 Depending on your needs, you might find alternatives that are a lot less expensive than inheritance financing.

 Getting an unexpected sum of money or asset might make you feel as if you’ve won the lottery.
 But if you act wisely, you might be able to turn your inheritance into income and savings that can benefit you for years to come.

 Inheritance financing is an expensive option worth treating as a last resort.
 Before you apply for an inheritance loan, make sure you understand your legal obligations and what your assets are really worth — after taxes.